-Red ones, yellow ones, black ones, even shiny silver ones – no, I’m not discussing my shoe collection but the sudden invasion of bike share schemes on the streets of Sydney.
+Red ones, orange ones, black ones, even pretty purple ones – no, I’m not discussing my shoe collection but the sudden invasion of bike-share schemes on the streets of Sydney.
 But is there any difference between them other than colour?
-Here we compare the Sydney bike share companies for factors like how much it costs to ride, size of the deposit and whether the bikes have gears.
+Here we compare the Sydney bike-share companies for factors like how much it costs to ride, size of the deposit and whether the bikes have gears.
+So, which is the best bike share in Sydney?

-Destination>Differentville usually errs on the side of the strange, but every so often I will veer off from oddity to talk about a new trend or idea that’s caught my eye – and the new bike share schemes springing up all over Sydney is one such thing.
-You can’t walk 50 feet right now without coming across an oBike, Ofo or Reddy Go – or encountering someone wobbling along on one – so I wondered, how do the Sydney bike share schemes all compare?
+You can’t walk 50 feet right now without coming across a share bike – or encountering someone wobbling along on one – so I wondered, how do the Sydney bike share schemes all compare?
 What’s the difference between them?
+Which is the best Sydney bike share?
 And so here we are..

 How does Bike Sharing Work?